 Some machine tools are equipped with multiple spindles, but depending on the purpose of each spindle, it cannot be called a multi-spindle machine because it cannot perform multiple tasks at the same time.
 For example, bench lathes.

 The term “Revolutions per minute (rpm)” is the measurement unit for spindle speed.
-The so-called high speed and low speed classification is not very clear, but in general, high speed spindles are considered to be used for high-end machining centers such as CNC milling machines.
-In addition to the built-in motor spindle, the field of high speed spindles also includes two other types:
+The so-called high-speed and low-speed classifications are not very clear, but in general, high-speed spindles are considered to be used for high-end machining centers such as CNC milling machines.
+In addition to the built-in motor spindle, the field of high-speed spindles also includes two other types:

 In contrast, in the integrated motor spindle, the spindle motor is placed in the spindle sleeve.
-It makes appearance very simple, and can meet the high speed requirements such as 30,000 rpm.
+It makes its appearance very simple and can meet high-speed requirements such as 30,000 rpm.
 The disadvantage of this type of spindle is the low torque, so it is not suitable for heavy cutting tasks.

 In the field of machining centers, most machining centers on the market are equipped with electric spindles for multi-task machining.
 The motor is installed in the spindle sleeve, so the spindle can rotate and move in each axial direction, the machining efficiency is higher, and various curved machining and complex cutting can be performed.

-Therefore, compared with spindle driven by other ways, built-in motor spindles are more often installed in complex machine tools such as vertical machining centers, horizontal machining centers, double column machining centers, and moving column machining centers.
+Therefore, compared with a spindle driven by other ways, built-in motor spindles are more often installed in complex machine tools such as vertical machining centers, horizontal machining centers, double-column machining centers, and moving column machining centers.